amarqz/imdb-data/README.md

 ## Overview

-**imdb-data** is a system that provides users a way to get information from IMDb in a friendly manner.
+**imdb-data** provides users a way to get information from IMDb in a friendly manner.
 It is a containerised microservices system capable of ingesting, processing and serving the IMDb dataset information through the usage of REST APIs and a CLI application.

 The system consists of three main parts:
 - **imdb_db**: a PostgreSQL database that provides data persistence.
 PostgreSQL is an open-source DBMS popular choice for reliable data storage and scalability.